Astros vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Rafael Devers and others are available when the Houston Astros host the Boston Red Sox at Minute Maid Park on Wednesday at 8:10 PM ET.
+Rafael Devers and Kyle Tucker are two of the players with prop bets for the taking when the Boston Red Sox and the Houston Astros meet at Minute Maid Park on Thursday (starting at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!